- Career & Technical Education homepage

 - want your bachelor's degree to come from a highly regarded institution known for outstanding education programs throughout the State of Arizona

 - Transfer up to a maximum of 90 hours of community college and/or university credit from regionally accredited institutions of higher education

 - Credit by exam - earn 35 credit hours towards the major requirements for successful passage of a NOCTI test

 - Up to 20 credit hours awarded towards major and internship requirements for prior Occupational Experience

 - Coursework, the NOCTI exam, or Occupational Experience in any combination can be used to meet the emphasis requirements

-- Accelerated MEd CTE Available - Earn your Bachelor of Science in Education (BSEd) and Master of Education (MEd) in Career and Technical Education (CTE) in as little as 2 years-by working on bachelor’s and master’s degree requirements simultaneously!
+- Accelerated MEd CTE Available - Earn your Bachelor of Science in Education (BSEd) and Master of Education (MEd) in Career and Technical Education (CTE) in as little as five years total, by working on bachelor’s and master’s degree requirements simultaneously!